rossnelson/notes/talk.md

 **Ross**

-Before start our family study, is there anything you would like to cover?
+Before we start our family study, is there anything you would like to cover?

 **Dade**